coq-community/math-classes/README.md

 ## Compilation
 This code should compile with 8.6 and later versions.
 The other branches are deprecated.
+The code depends on [BigNums](https://github.com/coq/bignums) which can be installed using opam.

 ## Directory structure
 ### categories/